quackmore/esp_thermostat/README.md

 A 'sleep timer' is available, you can specify how many minutes you want the thermostat to stay in AUTO mode before going OFF.
 - PROGRAM: a 'program' is a sequence of time intervals specified by 'day of the week', 'start time', 'end time' and 'temperature setpoint'.
 A default 'temperature setpoint' is also provided to be used when no other setpoint is available.
 Up to 10 programs can be pre-defined an stored on the device, see 'Configuring and using Programs' later on.

+The thermostat APP logs changes in temperature and relative humidity reading, temperature set-point and heater status, and represent all the data graphically.

-The thermostat APP can log any change in temperature reading, working mode and heater status to an external host using the following format:
+The thermostat APP can log any change in temperature and relative humidity reading, working mode and heater status to an external host using the following format:

     POST your_path HTTP/1.1
     Host: your_host_ip